irishlab-io/blog/docs/DEPLOYMENT.md

-# Cloudflare Pages Deployment Setup Guide
+c# Cloudflare Pages Deployment Setup Guide

 This guide walks you through setting up automated deployment of the Hugo blog to Cloudflare Pages.